Resolving problems with a blocked FTP port

 If you didn't establish an FTP connection using telnet, you should check your firewall software and add your FTP Client in the exclusion / white list of programs which can open ports.
 If your FTP port is already listed there and you can't open an FTP connection using telnet, please contact your ISP and ask them to open port 21

 If you do connect to the FTP server using telnet, but you have problems in establishing an FTP connection using your FTP software, do the following:

-- check you FTP account details for errors
+- check your FTP account details and logs for errors

-- set the number of the FTP connections to the minimum allowed
+- decrease the number of simultaneous FTP connections in your FTP client

 My FTP is Really Slow or Disconnects Often.

 There are a few reasons why your FTP application could be slow or frequently disconnecting.
 This could be due to your passive settings.
 You can check this by doing the following: